zipCoder933/Xbuilders/README.md

   * ![bug.png](assets\notes\images\bug.png)
 * The game crashes randomly when starting up
   * I think the cause is from the byte-buffers not being handled in a safe manner

-* If there is a block that is unrecognized by the itemlist, the chunk cant load the sunlight as a pillar because not all chunks load?
+## FIXED Bugs (watch out!)
+* I fixed a bug that prevented chunks from loading when blocks are set outside chunk voxel bounds

 ## TODO Features
 * Add dogs